wycks/WP-File-Permission-Check/readme.txt

 == Changelog ==

-1.0.2
-- Fixed Some issues with broken style/script link
-- Updated enqueue script for 3.3
+1.04  - Completely re-wrote the plugin from scratch 1.03  - Removed Jquery.tools and replaced with jQuery.UI
+1.02  - fixed directory problem for loading CSS and

 == Upgrade Notice ==